dazvolt/Volt.js/README.md

 Allows you to toggle Neon object off or on.
 Erases callback in options.
 You can use events for toggle in order to set callback.

-### destroy
+### destroy(type)
+###### @param {Boolean} type

+Destroys widget and/or element depending of passed param.
-Destroys volt.js widget instance and current element assigned to it
+If passed type set to true, widget will be destroyed completely (widget instance and element which is widget assigned to).
+If passed type set to false, widget will only destroy itself instance and will not destroy assigned element.

 ## List of events
 ### toggled_off.event_namespace